hoontaeklee/bloght-Hugo/content/en/posts/paper_review/p023_2019_liu_ele_SAM_NEE.md

 - **Environmental memory is necessary to explain variation in daily NEE throughout the year**

-  - various time scales (shortest by shortwave radiatoin and SWC to longest by precipitation)
+  - various time scales (shortest by shortwave radiation and SWC to longest by precipitation)
   - different responses by biomes (dry shrub lands versus forests)
   - **insensitive to the level of leaf growing**